Six common arguments against the resurrection refuted

 For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse,

-In conclusion, this biblical understanding of hell can be defined as follows: Hell is an eternal place of torment whereby God’s justifiable wrath is poured out on Satan, his demons, and un-repented sinners.
+Using the biblical understanding of hell, we can summarize it as follows: Hell is an eternal place of suffering where Satan, his demons, and unrepented sinners endure God’s justifiable wrath.

 Romans 6:23 (NKJV)